loganpowell/shadow-proto-starter/README.md

         :exports {:hello lib.core/hello}}}}
 ```

-whose file structure should look like this:
+Your file structure should look like this:
 ```
 .
 ├── package.json